Overview

 Challenge Assumptions

-High user familiarity with HYSA accounts require deeper digging to uncover the real business gap: The emotional and practical gaps in financial planning.
+High user familiarity with HYSA accounts requires deeper digging to uncover the real business gap: The emotional and practical gaps in financial planning.

 The Pivot